 Opioid Addiction Treatment Is More Widely Available, but Only for Adults

-Prescriptions for an FDA-approved treatment for opioid addiction have increased over the past decade in all age groups except the youngest (ages 15 to 24), in which prescriptions dropped, a new analysis of prescription data by researchers at Columbia University Irving Medical Center has found.
+Prescriptions for an FDA-approved treatment for opioid addiction have increased over the past decade in all age groups except the youngest (ages 15 to 24), in which prescriptions dropped, a new analysis of prescription data by researchers at the Vagelos College of Physicians and Surgeons at Columbia University Irving Medical Center has found.

 Expanded access to the treatment among adults is being driven primarily by an increase in prescriptions from primary care providers, rather than psychiatrists or other specialists, the researchers found.
 Decreased access among young adults and teens mostly stems from a decrease in prescriptions from psychiatrists and addiction medicine specialists.